Weather Observing Program

 - the 24 hour rainfall from the AWS to compare against the standard rain gauge,

-- the minimum temperature after midnight from the AWS recorded against the current day,
+- the minimum temperature after midnight from the AWS recorded against the current day, and

 - the significant weather phenomena prior to midnight recorded against the previous day.

-The evening observation is nominally taken at 6.00 pm and involves recording the mean sea level pressure from the AWS and marine aneroid barometer to compare against the BoM AWS at Laverton.
+- the mean sea level pressure from the AWS and marine aneroid barometer to compare against the BoM AWS at Laverton.

 - large hail (2 cm in diameter or greater);

-- wind gusts (90 km/h or greater);
+- wind gusts (90 kph or greater);

 - tornadoes; or